SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/config-based-source.md

          1. **JsonPath**.
 A JSON Path to the appropriate body property.
 If not specified, empty value weill be used.
 1. (Optional) **Polling Interval**.
 Set how frequently to poll for new data.
 It must be between 5 minutes and 48 hours
 1. When you are finished configuring the Source, click **Save**.

+### Authentication Configuration
+Choose the type of authentication the source will use based on the vendor API requirements and configure the details of that specific authentication type.

+#### Basic
+Select this authentication option if the vendor API requires basic HTTP authentication.
+The source will always add the `Authorization` HTTP request header with the base64 encoded `username:password` as the value.
+- **Basic HTTP Username**: The username required by the vendor API.
+- **Basic HTTP Password**: The password required by the vendor API.

+#### API Key
+Select this authentication option if the vendor API requires you to use a static API key.
+- **How should we use your API key?**
+   - **In HTTP Request Header**: The requests always include the API key in the HTTP headers.
+   - **In HTTP Request URL Parameters**: The request always includes the API key as part of the URL query parameters.
+- **Location Key**: The key value when using the API key.
+This is the header key if used in the headers and the URL parameter key if used in the URL parameters.
+- **API Key**: Your secret API key credentials
+- **API Key Prefix**: This is an optional prefix you can add to your API key.
+Some APIs require a text prefix, followed by a space and then your secret API key.
+For example: `SSWS {api-key}`.

+#### Bearer
+Select this authentication option if the vendor API requires bearer authentication.
+This is similar to the API Key option, but it is a common format many APIs use.
+The source will always add the `Authorization` HTTP request header with text `Bearer` followed by your API token.
+For example: `Authorization: Bearer <token>`.
+- **Bearer Token**: Your secret API key credentials

+#### None
+Select this authentication option if the vendor API does not require any form of authentication.

+### Request Configuration
+### Tracking Progression Configuration
+### Response Log Ingest Configuration
+### Pagination Configuration
+### HTTP Client Options

 ## JSON Configuration